Spatial Voting with Incomplete Voter Information: Computing Possible Winners

-Since the arrival times, deadlines, and processing times are all integers, we can assume without loss of generality that the starting time of every job in a feasible schedule is also an integer.\footnote{Otherwise, we can iterate over the jobs, sorted from the smallest starting time to the largest.
-If a job $J_i$ starts at time $s_i$ which is not an integer, we can change the start time to $\floor{s_i}$ without changing the feasibility.}
+Since the arrival times, deadlines, and processing times are all integers, we may assume w.l.o.g. that the starting time of every job in a feasible schedule is also an integer.\footnote{Otherwise, we can iterate over the jobs, sorted from the smallest starting time to the largest, and change the starting time $s_i$ of job $J_i$ to $\floor{s_i}$, without harming the feasibility. } We now present the algorithm for $\pwpar{1}$.